ataylor89/Python/oop.md

 We have created a new class of data object called Person.

-We have used this data type to create a data object containing information about Moses.
+We used this data type to create a data object containing information about Moses.

 So you see how we can easily create a new kind of data structure by creating a new class of objects.